jorgebastida/glue/README.rst

     ...

 Do you want to know more?
-Visit http://glue.readthedocs.org
+Visit the quickstart guide: http://glue.readthedocs.org/en/latest/quickstart.html